-When we look at paid advertising campaigns, it delivers good results for short-term and you need to have a substantial amount of money to spend on them.
+When we look at paid advertising campaigns, it delivers good results for the short term and you need to have a substantial amount of money to spend on them.
 Once you stop spending on paid ads, you’ll stop getting unique visitors to your site.

-In contrast, SEO help startups to provide their visitors with the valuable content they need.
+In contrast, SEO helps startups provide their visitors with the valuable content they need.
 There is no way for organic traffic to tank like paid advertising when you do SEO right.
 With SEO, you’ll be able to build a long-term audience which means customers with high lifetime value.

 You also need to remember that SEO is not a one-time thing.
 You need to have a constant process of keeping your content up to date to show search engines that you’re providing the best content for your target audience.

 That’s why you should stay up to date with SEO Trends for 2024

 SEO will help you get data to create an accurate buyer persona (no more guesswork)